alexschimpf/parrot/README.md

 You can specify custom mocking rules to return the responses you want.
 - Match HTTP method
-- Match URL path
+- Match URL path regex
-- Match query parameters
+- Match query parameter regexes
-- Match headers
+- Match header regexes
-- Match cookies
+- Match cookie regexes

 You can also specify some of these parameters as optional, meaning they will be matched only if they are present in the request data, In many cases, static responses may not be enough.
 You may want more dynamic control over responses.